Glenville, West Virginia: History

 In 1885, the Glenville Crescent first published Ellen King’s poem, ‘‘The West Virginia Hills,’’ which later became the official state song.
 While this newspaper didn't survive, the Glenville Pathfinder (1892) and the Glenville Democrat (1904) have.

 The flood of 1985 devastated all of Glenville.
 A late season tropical storm named Juan moved North leaving abundant moisture over the Southeast.
 On Sunday, November 3, another storm formed in Southeastern Georgia.
 This new storm tapped into the moisture left by Juan.
 By November 4, a large area of rain began to form from the Western North Carolina to Southern West Virginia.
 The storm's center slowly moved north, over central West Virginia.
 Rainfall rates of 3 to 6 inches in 12 hours were observed over the headwaters of the Potomac, Greenbrier, and Little Kanawha rivers.

 On Monday night, November 5, severe flooding took place and by midnight the rain became lighter, but by then flooding had begun.
 All of downtown Glenville was affected.
 Stores were closed, and buildings were flooded.
 Shopkeepers attempted to save their stock by piling sandbags up to stop the water, but to little avail.
 47 people died to the 1985 flooding.
 Most of the deaths were in rural Pendleton County and Grant County, according to the National Weather Service.

 On January 22–23, 2016 Glenville was impacted by the January 2016 United States blizzard.
-The storm dropped a total of 19 inches in the area.
+The storm dropped a total of 19 inches of snow in the area.